nhthieu/nhthieu.github.io/src/content/projects/covid-website.md

 ## Note

-- The backend is hosted on Heroku, which has termninated the free dyno service.
+- The backend is hosted on Heroku, which has terminated the free dyno service.
 However, the backend is still functional and can be used as development environment.
 - MongoDB Atlas instance has been stopped due to prolonged inactivity.

 Sorry :<